Abdo-461/CryptoApp/README.md

 # CryptoApp
-This is very interesting project I am made for a full-stack job interview!
+This is very interesting project I made for a full-stack job interview!

 **Crypto App Documentation**